bencentra/whatdoesmybeertastelike/api/README.md

 celery -A server.celery beat
 ```

-Celery isn't running a daemon yet so will need to be escaped or something
+Celery isn't running as a daemon yet so will need to be run second
+or in a separate shell.

 # Killing Uwsgi #
 ```